jhumelsine/jhumelsine.github.io/_posts/2025-06-23-test-layers.md

 * Building code inspectors at the lowest level confirming building safety at the smallest details for the community

 # From Unit to System: Defining the Test Layers
-Just as the civil servants assess different aspects of the community based upon scope, software testing can assess different aspects of a system based upon the [Software Under Test](https://en.wikipedia.org/wiki/System_under_test) (SUT) that is declared for each test.
+Just as the civil servants assess different aspects of the community based upon scope, software testing can assess different aspects of a system based upon the SUT that is declared for each test.

 ## Software Under Test
 Different types of tests are often characterized in layers as higher-level, mid-level and lower-level testing, but like our civil servants, there’s no literal change in elevation.